Hello!

 Open access

-I'm a strong supporter of open access and was fortunate to be able to release most of my research as pre-prints and source code that I can keep maintaining.
-On top of open access, I see three ways in which we roboticists can work better as a community: overlay journals, post-prints, and raising our standards in terms of code distribution.
+I support open access and was fortunate to be able to release most of my research as pre-prints and software that I can keep maintaining.
+On top of open access, two ways in which we could work better are overlay journals and maintaining post-prints.